Kotlin/KEEP/proposals/jdk-dependent-built-ins.md

 The goal of this proposal is to fix this and make the members available if they are available in the current JDK.

+## Feedback

+Discussion of this proposal is held in [this issue](https://github.com/Kotlin/KEEP/issues/30).

 ## Known problematic members

 * Related to Stream API, in `Collection`: `stream`, `parallelStream`, `spliterator`